 Before ordering a logo, make sure you forget about these cliches.
 This is brought to you by Ilya Lavrov from Turbologo.com.

-There are plenty of materials online covering right ways to make logos.
+There are plenty of materials online covering the right ways to make logos.
 But only a few mention what one should not do.
 In this article, we’ll try to figure out what mistakes are most often made in the complex field of logo design.

 Mistake 1: A logo shouldn’t be too simple

-Minimalism is not always a good idea, but it’s even worse to have a logo overwhelmed with details which turn it into an amateur illustrator’s work.
+Minimalism is not always a good idea, but it’s even worse to have a logo overwhelmed with details which turns it into an amateur illustrator’s work.
 Don’t make it too complicated!
 Many elements may confuse your potential client, which is why the logo will not be adequately perceived visually.
 Leave only one idea in, and that’ll be enough.

 Mistake 2: Wordmarks, as easy as ABC.
 Too easy